 Out and about in London the last couple of days I wanted to post some quick imagery of winter coats.
-I have to say UK you need to move away from te dull navy blue down jackets and blue denim look.
-It really is dull as fucking dishwater.
+I have to say UK you need to move away from the dull navy blue down jackets and blue denim look.
+It really is dull as f*cking dishwater.

 I’m ambivalent towards the ubiquity of North Face also.
 It’s soulless in design, fine for Doormen and Sound Engineers, these are the least fashionable people on the planet.